OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Assign_Roles.md

 (Procedure: Groups > Administration > Members tab > Icon with 3 dots at the end of the line of the member in question > Option "Edit member")

 **Assignment of the group administrator**<br>
-As group administrators perform cross-group tasks, this is a system-wide role.
-Therefore, this role is not assigned within a specific group, but in the user administration (procedure as for system-wide roles).
+As group administrators perform cross-group tasks, this is a organisation-wide role.
+Therefore, this role is not assigned within a specific group, but in the user administration (procedure as for organisation-wide roles).

 [To the top of the page ^](#role_assignment)